A Yorktown landmark

 Every group in camp has its own bunk named for a different college.
 The bunks serve as a homeroom or dressing room; they have benches and hooks so campers can change clothes twice a day for their swim periods.
 Each bunk also has a refrigerator for storing lunches (brought from home) and snacks (provided by camp.)

-Our 3½ – 4½ year old Cubs group is co-ed with a mom in charge.
-The 4½ – 5½ year old Yale group, our kindergarteners, is single sex with same sex counselors/assistants and a mom in charge of each for extra TLC.
+Our 3 – 4½ year old Cubs group is co-ed with a mom in charge.
+The 4½ – 5½ year old groups, our kindergartners, are single sex with same sex counselors/assistants and a mom in charge of each for extra TLC.
 All the other bunks are single sex; boys are supervised by a male counselor, girls by a female counselor.